Monito CLI

 # Get project IDs

-monito-cli project list --json | jq '.projects[].id'
+monito project list --json | jq '.projects[].id'

-# Get failed runs
+# Get compact failed runs for one project

-monito-cli run list --json | jq '.runs[] | select(.status == "failed")'
+monito run list --project <project-id> --json | jq '.runs[] | select(.status == "failed")'

 # Get bug report titles from a session

-monito-cli session view <id> --json | jq '.bugReports[].ticketTitle'
+monito session view <id> --json | jq '.bugReports[].ticketTitle'

 Workflow Example